thyagorafaell/fullcycle-docker-challenge/README.md

 > :warning: As the challenge states that the only step to run the application should be `docker-compose up -d`, no _.env_ file was created.
 As the application runs only locally, the credentials were committed to satisfy the criteria and not add another step to build the application.

+## Starting the server

+- Clone this repository locally running `git clone git@github.com:thyagorafaell/fullcycle-docker-challenge.git`
+- In the directory of the cloned repository, run `docker-compose up -d` and wait for the message "Running on 9000" from the container **app**

 ## Introduction

 > From the original source, in pt-BR 🇧🇷